polineto/Hysterectomy-Interactive-Figures/README.md

 If you use these visualisations, please cite the associated manuscript:

-> **[Author names].** Hysterectomy for non-malignant conditions in the Brazilian Public Health System, 2008-2024: a nationwide population-based study of trends, technicity and socioeconomic disparities. *The Lancet Regional Health – Americas* (under review).
+> **[Recife SA, Costa BBM, Rosa-e-Silva JC, Brito LGO, Spadotto-Dias D, Candido-dos-Reis FJ, Tiezzi DG,  Poli-Neto OB].** Hysterectomy for non-malignant conditions in the Brazilian Public Health System, 2008-2024: a nationwide population-based study of trends, technicity and socioeconomic disparities.
+2026.
 DOI: [to be assigned upon publication]

 ---